oracle/dbt-oracle/doc/source/user_guide/installation.rst

 Dependencies
 ==================================

-dbt-oracle requires the following 3 python packages.
+dbt-oracle depends on the following 3 python packages.

 * dbt-core
     * Open source framework for data transformation